-If you are a separating parent, you should know that securing custody orders is a multi-step process.
+If you’re a separating parent, you should know that securing custody orders is a multi-step process.
 Interim or temporary orders can be put in place quickly.
-Final child custody orders could be me made years later.
+Final child custody orders could be me made months or years later.

 Let’s explore the differences between an interim custody order, which is also a temporary custody order, and final orders.
 Importantly, I’ll explain some of the strategies you can use to make this multi-stage process work in your favor.

 Be Ready for a Potentially Long Journey